-- Must be registered and in good standing with Skate Canada Manitoba - Must have had an athlete compete at National Skating Championships in the past year or an athlete compete internationally within the past year. - Must apply for the Grant prior to attending seminar/workshop

-A coach can only receive this grant once in the Skating year.
+- Must be registered and in good standing with Skate Canada Manitoba - Must have had an athlete compete at National Skating Championships in the past year or an athlete compete internationally within the past year. - Must apply for the Grant prior to attending profession development opportunity A coach can only receive this grant once in the Skating year.